onyx-and-iris/voicemeeter-api-powershell/README.md

 ```

 ### VBAN
-#### vmr.vban.enable

-Toggle VBAN on or off.
+- vmr.vban.enable: Toggle VBAN on or off.
 Accepts a boolean value.

 For each vban in/out stream the following parameters are defined:
 - on: boolean
 - name: string